 1. Condition, condition, condition!

-For everyday, I’m currently using Dove Damage Therapy Shine Boost Conditioner (I’m one of those whatever’s-in-the-shower type people, but you can buy it here for $7.49 with free shipping…) and for deep-conditioning It’s a 10 Miracle Hair Mask (above) is the bomb dot com.
+For everyday, I’m currently using Dove Damage Therapy Shine Boost Conditioner (and for deep-conditioning It’s a 10 Miracle Hair Mask (above) is the bomb dot com.

 This stuff is amaze-in-a-bottle.
 After running Paul Mitchell’s Super Skinny Relaxing Balm through damp hair to get rid of the frizzies and spraying the Dream Curls all over, I leave it to air dry and ta-da...
 I’m ready to go.
 See the importance of finding a Life Product?
 It just makes life easier.

 Now, I know that all hair is not created equal and there are different types of curls.
 My hair is more wavy-curly (I’m a 3A/B if you know the hair classification system), so this product may not necessarily work for you.
 However, there are a few products that I haven’t tried myself, but have heard rave reviews about.